Did Jesus exclude the Gentiles?

 And Jesus went away from there and withdrew to the district of Tyre and Sidon.
 And behold, a Canaanite woman from that region came out and was crying, “Have mercy on me, O Lord, Son of David; my daughter is severely oppressed by a demon.”
 But he did not answer her a word.
 And his disciples came and begged him, saying, “Send her away, for she is crying out after us.”
 He answered, “I was sent only to the lost sheep of the house of Israel.”
 But she came and knelt before him, saying, “Lord, help me.”
 And he answered, “It is not right to take the children’s bread and throw it to the dogs.”
 She said, “Yes, Lord, yet even the dogs eat the crumbs that fall from their masters’ table.”
 Then Jesus answered her, “O woman, great is your faith!
 Be it done for you as you desire.”
 And her daughter was healed in that hour.

 What in the world do we do with this?
-Why does our Lord ignore this woman’s cries for help for her innocent daughter, tell His disciples that He won’t help anyone who’s not Jewish, and then call her a dog to her face?
+Why does Jesus ignore this woman’s cries for help for her innocent daughter, tell his disciples that he won’t help anyone who’s not Jewish, and then call her a dog to her face?

-Because of the difficulty, most of the Gentile readings of this passage through the ages have tried in one way or another to simply explain Jesus’ words away—and many Christians today just try to ignore this passage altogether.
-When they do address it, they often try to find ways to say that Jesus didn’t mean what He said.
+Because of the difficulty, most of the Gentile readings of this passage through the ages have tried in one way or another to simply explain Jesus’ words away—and many Gentile Christians today try to simply ignore this passage altogether.
+When they do address it, they often try to find ways to say that Jesus didn’t mean what he said.

-But I think we need to listen and take Jesus at His word here.
-Matthew is a very careful author, and he gives us no reason to think that Jesus does not mean what He says.
-The question for us is: Do we understand what He means?
-I think we will find that this story makes a lot more sense when we read it in light of the historical setting and the story of Israel found in the Hebrew Scriptures.
+But I think we need to listen and take Jesus at his word here.
+Matthew is a very careful author, and he gives us no reason to think that Jesus does not mean what he says.
+The question for us is: Do we understand what he means?

 Throughout his gospel, Matthew tells the story of Jesus as the climax of the story of Israel.
 And in this story, Matthew gives us a lot of clues to connect those dots.
 Just look at how he introduces this foreign woman to us.
 He says she’s a Canaanite from Tyre and Sidon who comes calling out to the Son of David.
 That would ring a lot of bells for Matthew’s first-century Jewish audience.